Mexican cement maker poised to profit from Trump’s border wall

 Mr. Trump’s statements set off widespread fury in his own nation and beyond, with Mexican President Enrique Pena Nieto saying “of course” his country wouldn’t pay.
 On Wednesday, Cemex spokesman Jorge Perez declined to comment on whether the company would be involved in the construction of the wall.

-In his inauguration speech, Trump also proposed a vast remake of crumbling U.S. infrastructure.
-“He is going to deliver,” Commerzbank AG analyst Norbert Kretlow said.
+In his inauguration speech, Mr. Trump also proposed a vast remake of crumbling U.S. infrastructure.
+“He is going to deliver,” Commerzbank AG analyst Norbert Kretlow said by phone.
 “The possibility for infrastructure investments is now a lot higher.”

 Shares in materials suppliers reflected optimism that a Trump construction boom is ahead.

 Birmingham-based Vulcan Materials Co., the biggest U.S. sand and gravel supplier by market value, advanced 1.74 per cent in New York.
-Cement makers Martin Marietta Materials Inc. and Eagle Materials Inc. also rose, extending gains that began after Mr. Trump’s election.
+Cement makers Martin Marietta Materials Inc. and Eagle Materials Inc. also rose, extending gains that began after Trump’s election.
 Germany’s HeidelbergCement AG, which has said it would benefit from a border wall, surged the most in two months.

 The wall’s cost could vary widely depending on its size and the materials used, said Garik Shmois, an analyst at Longbow Research who covers Martin Marietta, Vulcan, Cemex and other building-materials makers.
 At the midpoint of Mr. Shmois’s estimate, the wall would use about $1.2-billion of cement, concrete and aggregates.